VGE - Vertical Grading Editor

 Input Type in a single grade (%) to apply to all highlighted cells OK Apply grade (%) change Cancel Do not apply and exit form VC Length column cells are highlighted

 This is an EDIT command.
-Before running this command, users must first highlight the PI to edit, then select this command.
+Before running this command, users must first highlight the PVI to edit, then select this command.

-At the command prompt, select a location in the drawing to use as a REFERENCE point for elevations to the selected PI.
-A graphic line shows the position of the current PI and the mouse location of the reference point.
+At the command prompt, select a location in the drawing to use as a REFERENCE point for elevations to the selected PVI.
+A graphic line shows the position of the current PVI and the mouse location of the reference point.
 Click to select the reference point location.

 The following form will display: